 How Does SCRED Make “Big” Decisions?

-SCRED’s main governing body is the SCRED Governing Board, which is made up of one school board member from each member district.
-In addition to the Governing Board, the six member district superintendents meet once per month as the Superintendents’ Operating Committee (SOC) to provide recommendations regarding SCRED services to the Governing Board.
+The six member district superintendents meet once per month as the Superintendents’ Operating Committee (SOC) to provide recommendations regarding SCRED services to the Governing Board.

 Stakeholder Meeting Schedule

-- School Leaders (Principals, Curriculum Directors, and Program Coordinators)
+• School Leaders — Principals, Curriculum Directors, and Program Coordinators

-- Superintendents’ Operating Committee (SOC)
+• Superintendents’ Operating Committee (SOC) — Superintendents and SCRED Administrators

-Our Internal Team Infrastructure
+SCRED's Internal Team Infrastructure

 Administrative Team